18 January, 2009

 If you don’t stretch the bagels far enough, they’ll be too tall to fit in a toaster.
 Whether poked or roped, the hole should be about 2″ in diameter when you have just finished shaping.
 This may seem big but the hole will get smaller as the bagel rests and when it rises in the boiling and baking stages.
 You may want to shape them (whichever method you pick), place the on the baking sheet then after a minute or three resting while you roll out more, give them a little bit of a stretch again.
 This will help ensure they don’t contract into small pucks.

 Once the bagels are formed, put them on a baking sheet that has been covered with bakers parchment, spray them with some oil, and cover them with cling wrap.

-As a matter of fact, you’ll want to make sure any dough you’re not busy shaping is kept under wrap, whether the raw balls or the shaped bagels.
-If you make an error while shaping a bagel, roll it back to a ball or rope as best you can, put it back on the tray and let it rest, covered, about 3 minutes while you work on the next; this rest will let it soften up a bit again.
+You’ll want to make sure any dough you’re not busy shaping is kept under wrap, whether the raw balls, ropes or the shaped bagels.
+If you make an error while shaping a bagel, roll it back to a ball or rope as best you can, put it back on the tray and let it rest, covered, about 3 minutes while you work on the next; this rest will let it relax some and be easier to reshape.